 Mental Health

-Health refers to the general condition of the body or mind.
 In the same way that physical health changes can occur, a person's mental health can vary throughout their lifetime.
-These changes can occur with age, after a significant life event or due to stressors in a person's environment.

 Be aware of symptoms you are experiencing when your mental health is not at its best.
 A good time to talk to a professional is when symptoms start to interfere with your daily life.
 Symptoms may include changes in sleep pattern (either too much or too little), having a hard time completing daily tasks such as taking care of your kids or getting to work, pulling away from people you normally like to spend time with; and increased irritability or fighting with family or friends.